DDM-Lab/shinyibl/README.md

 ### Run App

 - After installing both R and RStudio, open the RStudio program.
 - Download the code for this repository by clicking "Code" and downloading as a ZIP.
-Alternatively you can clone the repository if you are comfortable with GitHub.
+Alternatively, you can clone the repository if you are comfortable with GitHub.
-- Open app.R file in RStudio
+- Open app.R file in RStudio.
 - Type shiny::runApp() in the console or click the "Run" button on the upper right.
 The app should run locally.

 Email Erin Bugbee (ebugbee@andrew.cmu.edu) with any questions about the app.